 7. Porto – one of the most beautiful cities in Portugal

-This second-largest city in Portugal may at first seem to resemble Lisbon in many ways, particularly in the architecture, riverside profile and hilly streets.
+Portugal’s second-largest city may at first seem to resemble Lisbon in many ways, particularly in the architecture, riverside profile and hilly streets.
 A great alternative to the capital, Porto is a cultural beacon that shines just as bright and has just as much to offer visitors.

 One of the most beautiful sections of Porto is the riverside, where rows and rows of houses bejewelled with Azulejos tiles sit pressed together.
-Get an overview of the city on a Rabelo boat trip before wandering the plazas and streets on foot, stopping off every now and then for a spot of Fado music and a glass of Port wine.
+Get an overview of the city on a Rabelo boat trip before wandering the plazas and streets on foot, stopping off every now and then for a spot of Fado music and a libation at one of the many Port wine cellars.

 Porto’s gardens, medieval castles, cathedrals and palaces are many and varied, each pretty in its own way.